Sébastien Loeb: World Touring Car Championship

 In June 2013 it was confirmed that Citroën were to enter the FIA World Touring Car Championship in 2014 with Loeb driving one of the factory supported cars built for new to 2014 regulations.
 He was partnered by 4-time WTCC champion, 10-time ice racing champion and fellow Frenchman Yvan Muller, José María López and Ma Qing Hua.
 In his first full season in circuit racing, Loeb won two races and scored six podiums on his way to third in the championship behind surprise champion Lopez and runner-up Muller.
 In the next season, he scored four wins and twelve podiums; again finishing third overall though with 61 more points.
 For the following season, contesting the Dakar Rally meant Loeb switched to Peugeot Sport and was not retained by Citroën for the 2016 WTCC season; which he expressed surprise at as he was hoping to contest for the WTCC title that season.

 FIA World Rallycross Championship

-On 29 February 2016 it was officially revealed that Loeb is going to join the factory backed Swedish Team Peugeot-Hansen to participate in all 12 rounds of the 2016 FIA World Rallycross Championship, together with his Swedish teammate Timmy Hansen.
+On 29 February 2016, it was officially revealed that Loeb is going to join the factory backed Swedish Team Peugeot-Hansen to participate in all 12 rounds of the 2016 FIA World Rallycross Championship, together with his Swedish teammate Timmy Hansen.
 On 2 October, Loeb took his maiden victory in the Latvian round of the world championship.
 With four podiums and six top fives, he finished fifth in the Supercar class drivers standings.
 In the next season, he scored six podiums but no wins and finished fourth overall.
 In his final season, he scored his last win at the World RX of Belgium.
 He scored seven podiums in total and again finished fourth overall, with 15 more points than the previous season.
+He returned with Team Special One in 2023, but before the 2023 World RX of Britain, his car set on fire, destroying his, his teammate Guerlane Chicherit and the team's truck, ruling them all out of the rest of the season.